Skip to main content

 Entangled Agencies

-Entangled Agencies is an artist fellowship focused on AI and computational culture, bringing together Isabella Ong, Brandon Tay, and Andreas Schlegel.
+Entangled Agencies, organised by Supernormal.space and produced by Tusitala, is an artist fellowship focused on AI and computational culture, bringing together Isabella Ong, Brandon Tay, and Andreas Schlegel.
 Each fellow has organised a public lecture and hands-on workshop exploring human–machine collaboration in contemporary art.
-The fellowship culminates in an exhibition presenting the fellows’ works alongside a small, curated selection of projects developed by programme participants.
+The fellowship culminated in an exhibition that presented the fellows’ works alongside a small, curated selection of projects developed by programme participants.

 The three modules were: